zakariaaithssain/it-certifications-pipeline/README.md

 - `data/` - Cleaned, raw, and processed datasets
 - `cleaning/` -Cleaners
 - `analysis/` - EDA and visualizations
-- `ml/` - machine learning related data enhancement
+- `imputing/` - machine learning based data imputers
 - `a Streamlit UI`

 # How to use:
 Please consider adapting different paths used in the project to your case.
-Run the treamlit UI that will guide you throughout the pipeline steps.
-Orcrun each step independently from the run_step.py file (e.g. run_scraping.py to run scraping), as classes are built to be both compatible with the UI and runnable independently.
+Run the interface.py file from the project root for the UI, or run each step independently from the run_step.py file (e.g. run_scraping.py to run scraping), as classes are built to be both runnable independently and compatible with the UI.

 # Note:
 Web scraping classes are HTML-structure sensitive, and the other classes depend on the scraping one, so any changes in the structure of a website could damage or totally break the scraper, hence the rest of the pipeline.